Identity card applications in Montreal

 Please note: your current identity card remains valid until its expiration date.
 You do not need to renew it immediately!

 A new procedure is in place since June 2021: from now on, to obtain an eID, you must come in person, by appointment, to the Consulate General in Montreal.
-Your photo, fingerprints and signature will be recorded at the Consulate.
-There is no need to call the Consulate to make an appointment: appointments are made exclusively through our online appointment system.
+Your photo, fingerprints and signature will be recorded at the Consulate General.
+There is no need to call the Consulate General to make an appointment: appointments are made exclusively through our online appointment system.

 If you are unable to travel to Montreal, alternative options are: